xieyonghao/homepage/README.md

 - The robot rotates to monitor the fire source when there is no fire.
 When the fire source was found, the drive motor approached the fire source and judged the distance from the fire source, stopped according to the program and the space set by the robot arm, drove the robot arm closer, completed the fire extinguishing action, and uploaded this process data to the upper computer for monitoring.

-#### **Team Leader, Research project(Dec.
+#### **Team Leader, Research project (Dec.
 2018 – Jun.
-2019), RGV Path planning Study Supervised by Prof. Wang Changkun at Nanchang Hangkong University,Nanchang, China**
+2019), RGV Path planning Study Supervised by Prof. Wang Changkun at Nanchang Hangkong University, Nanchang, China**

 - For an industrial product that requires the participation of multiple types of RGVs in its production, an RGV scheduling optimization model maximizes the number of industrial products produced by the shop within a specified time;